-Your body is not a clock, and variation in your menstrual cycle is normal, especially if you are a teenager, breastfeeding or nearing menopause.
-Stress, travel, diet, illness and medication (including birth control) can also affect your cycle length, symptoms and the length and heaviness of your period.
-Up to 7–9 days of variation cycle-to-cycle is considered normal for adults.
+Your body is not a clock.
+The number of days between your periods may vary, especially if you are a teenager, breastfeeding or nearing menopause.
+Stress, travel, diet, illness, and medication (including birth control) can also affect your cycle.
+As an adult, your menstrual cycle can vary in length by up to 7–9 days (1).

 How to know if your period is late